How We Work

-Per Diem is a platform that makes it easy for local businesses to sell subscriptions online.
-We help coffee shops, farmers markets, restaurants and other SME's use product-based subscriptions to drive repeat business and recurring revenue.
-We provide merchants with an online store, iPhone app, and a Merchant Dashboard to manage their orders, and we eliminate transaction fees to maximize the businesses' bottom line.
+Per Diem is a platform that makes it easy for local businesses to launch their own mobile ordering app.
+We help coffee shops, farmers markets, restaurants and other SMB's leverage mobile to drive repeat business and recurring revenue.
+We provide merchants with an iPhone and Android app, a direct integration with Square POS, and we eliminate commission fees to maximize the businesses' bottom line.

 Per Diem is a perfect fit for local businesses.

 Per Diem is self-service and completely customizable for any business to use, a single store is able to sell a subscription to thousands of their customers with no new operational overhead.